mavryk-network/mavryk-taquito/integration-tests/README.md

 To review the graphical report of the test run, open the index.html file in ~/webmavryk/integration-tests/jest-stare after each test run.

-## Webmavryk Integration Tests with MavBox
+## Webmavryk Integration Tests with Mavbox

 :::warning
 Due to the discontinuation of Flextesa support from Protocol Oxford onwards, we unfortunately will not be testing against sandboxes anymore.